 Rezoning: A formal process to change the land use classification of a parcel to allow uses other than what the current zoning classification allows.

-Zoning: The classification of land into zones which specify allowable land uses; setback and dimensional standards of construction, such as building height, distance a building must be setback from property lines and lot coverage; parking requirements and other improvements such as signage, lighting and landscaping.
+Zoning: The classification of land into zones which specifies allowable land uses; setback and dimensional standards of construction, such as building height, distance a building must be set back from property lines and lot coverage; parking requirements and other improvements such as signage, lighting and landscaping.

 Common Council: The Common Council, the legislative branch, is made up of 15 aldermen, one elected from each district in the city.
 The council enacts local ordinances and approves the city budget.
 Government priorities and activities are established in a budget ordinance usually adopted each November.
 The council takes official action through the passage of ordinances and resolutions.

-Health Department: Issues food licenses, conducts inspections, administers weights and measures verification and provides public health services.
+Health Department: Issues food licenses, conducts inspections, administers weights, measures verification and provides public health services.